Cuomo administration 'froze' over nursing home data requests - WTMJ

 “We were all frustrated at the excuses; there was one after another,” Kim said.

-Richard Gottfried, the Assembly health chair representing Manhattan who also attended Wednesday’s meeting, called the entire meeting with DeRosa “very disturbing.”
+Richard Gottfried, the Assembly health chair representing Manhattan who also attended Wednesday’s meeting, said he and other lawmakers also requested nursing home data in June.
+He called the entire meeting, including DeRosa’s comments, “very disturbing.”

 “They weren’t releasing data from the investigation,” he said.
 “It’s not the sort of thing they would make up.
-I don’t think the state’s explanation is acceptable.
-The request for the data from me and others were linked back weeks before the August hearing.
-And certainly long before any expressions by the DOJ that I’m aware of.”
+I don’t think the state’s explanation is acceptable.”

 When asked whether lawmakers would subpoena the Cuomo administration, he said, “I don’t think the New York Legislature is well organized for conducting investigations.”